jipq6175/jipq6175.github.io/_posts/2024-06-27-se3_diffusion.md

     {% include figure.html path="assets/img/posts/se3diff/se3_gaussian_prob.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

-These forks are colored by the log probability, the greener the greater the logp < 0
+These forks are colored by the log probability, the greener the greater the $$logp < 0$$

 We have calculated the SE(3) log probability density evaluated at $$x(t)$$ or trans: $$x(t)$$ and rot: $$R(t)$$, up to a constant term.
 We now want to do 2 things: